 You can never go wrong with planning a picnic for the 4th of July.
-Invite your guests to a backyard shindig or reserve a space at your local park or lake when considering your party location.
-Since you’re not limited to any type of food with this idea, you can offer a variety of good eats at your picnic, including BBQ.
+Invite your guests to your own backyard, plan with your neighbors, or reserve a space at your local park or lake.
+Offer a variety at your picnic, including BBQ, sandwiches, or even charcuterie boards.
 Try putting together a premium sandwich bar for guests to craft their own masterpiece, along with a cookie decorating bar for kid attendees (although the adults may love this too).
 Cozy outdoor pillows, throw blankets, and different-textured rugs can be used to combine contemporary style and tradition for your picnic sitting areas.
 Use different sizes and shapes of baskets to house your food and give your party the ultimate picnic vibe.

 If you want to plan a more intimate event for the 4th of July, you can host an outdoor dinner party with a small group of family and friends.
-You can still use a red, white, and blue color palette to celebrate the 4th of July; however, you can go for more rustic and subdued shades of these colors to separate your party from the rest, along with linens that are modern and printed with non-traditional graphics.
+You can still use a red, white, and blue color palette to celebrate the 4th of July; however, you can choose rustic and subdued shades of these colors to separate your party from the rest, along with linens that are modern and printed with non-traditional graphics.
 You can set your table with a beautiful cream or beige tablecloth, topped with fresh flowers, red dinnerware, and different types of blue glassware.
 Take advantage of an evening start time by adding lights around the border of your backyard party area, along with small paper lanterns, to illuminate your dinner party.
-Guests will also appreciate small touches such as stylish personalized menus and petite name cards, ready for them at the table.
-Instead of lighting fireworks, you can end the 4th of July night by offering guests sparklers.
+Guests will also appreciate a special Independence Day dinner party menu.

 If you have a pool in your backyard, you can host a 4th of July pool party!
 An Independence Day pool bash can easily be paired with a BBQ to satisfy appetites.
 You can also offer guests plenty of easy-to-grab foods and desserts such as cake pops or popsicles.
 Your pool party should consists of red, white, and blue beach balls, and an array of pool toys that resemble the stars and stripes of America’s beautiful flag.
 You can encourage guests to wear 4th of July-themed swimwear and outfits to make this theme special and interactive.
 Set aside red, white, and blue towels for guests along with whistles and decorative goggles.